jneate/postman-collection-action/README.md

 ### postmanWorkspaceId

-**Optional** This is ID of the Workspace the collection should be created/updated in. *Default*: `My Workspace` which is associated to your API Key.
+**Optional** This is the ID of the Workspace the collection should be created/updated in. *Default*: `My Workspace` which is associated to your API Key.

 ## Example Usage